Kumardinesh1908/amazon_clone/README.md

 - **Responsive Design:** The app is optimized for various screen sizes and devices.
 - **Animations:** Engage with stunning animations and transitions powered by Framer Motion.
 - **Redux State Management:** Efficiently manage app state with Redux Toolkit.
+- **Firebase Integration:** Harness the power of Firebase to store and retrieve data with Firestore, Firebase's real-time NoSQL database.
+Firebase Authentication ensures secure user registration and login.

 ## Technologies Used
 - React